 The Shiba Inu is widely regarded as being a generally very healthy dog.
 They do not have as many known inheritable conditions as some other breeds.
 Some of the things they can be more prone to include:

-Luxating Patella: This is a common hereditary condition across multiple breeds that relates to a loose, slipping knee.
-The problem can range in its severity, and, at its worst, surgery is sometimes required.
+Luxating Patella: This is a common hereditary condition across multiple breeds related to a loose, slipping knee.
+The problem can range in severity, and, at its worst, surgery is sometimes required.

 Eye Problems: A good breeder will screen for possible congenital and progressive eye conditions.
-The Shiba Inu can be prone to a number of eye defects including Glaucoma, Progressive Retinal Atrophy and Distichiasis – where hairs grow out of the eyelash area, and this can lead to corneal ulcers.
+The Shiba Inu can be prone to several eye defects, including glaucoma, progressive retinal atrophy (PRA), and distichiasis – where hairs grow out of the eyelash area, leading to corneal ulcers.

 Allergies: Shibas can be particularly sensitive to allergies, particularly airborne and food-related ones.
-Sometimes these can be managed by eliminating the allergen from the environment or diet, and sometimes medication can help and, in severe cases, immunosuppression therapy is sometimes considered.
+Sometimes, these can be managed by eliminating the allergen from the environment or diet, and sometimes medication can help.
+In severe cases, immunosuppression therapy is sometimes considered.
 This is when a tiny amount of the allergen is injected into the dog regularly in the hope that they will eventually become immune to it.

-Back/Spine Issues: Because of the Corgis confirmation, with an elongated back supported by shorter legs, they can develop back problems.
+Back/Spine Issues: Because of the Corgis conformation, with an elongated back supported by shorter legs, they can develop back problems.
 Degenerative Myelopathy and Intervertebral Disc Disease are more common in this breed than in others.
-If your dog has conformation more like the Shiba Inu then this may not be such a problem.
+If your dog has conformation more like the Shiba Inu, then this may not be such a problem.

 Epilepsy: Corgis can be more likely to suffer from seizures than many other breeds.
-While this can be an extremely distressing experience for the dog and their owner, it can often be managed with changes to lifestyle and medication and is not always a life-limiting condition.
+While this can be an extremely distressing experience for the dog and their owner, it can often be managed with changes to lifestyle and medication.
+Epilepsy is not always a life-limiting condition.

-Von Willebrand Disease (VWD): Because Corgis are prone to this relatively rare condition, good breeders will usually health check the potential parents to make sure that they are not a recessive gene carrier which could mean that the pups would inherit this.
+Von Willebrand Disease (VWD): Because Corgis are prone to this relatively rare condition, good breeders will usually health check the potential parents to ensure they are not a recessive gene carrier, which could mean the pups would inherit this.
 VWD results in the dog not being able to clot their blood efficiently.
-This can result in nose bleeds, bleeding gums and extended time for healing.
+This can result in nose bleeds, bleeding gums, and extended time for healing.
 This is not a curable condition, but it is possible to manage it with medication.

-This means you should carefully portion control, feed a healthy diet, and make sure that your dog is getting appropriate levels of daily exercise.
-If your dog becomes obese, it can put additional strain on their joints, cause breathing difficulties, and even cause changes in mood.
-Because of the potential spinal problems that a Corgi mix can have, it is even more important to watch their weight.
+This means you should carefully portion control, feed a healthy diet, and ensure your dog gets appropriate daily exercise levels.
+If your dog becomes obese, it can put additional strain on their joints, cause breathing difficulties, and even cause mood changes.
+Because of the potential spinal problems a Corgi mix can have, watching their weight is even more important.

-Only purebred dogs will be able to be found through accredited breeders,and this means that, if you decide to buy a puppy, you should do even more research to ensure that your dog is coming from a responsible breeder.
-The growth in demand for popular ‘designer’ mixes means that unscrupulous backyard breeders and puppy farms are taking advantage of this.
+Only purebred dogs can be found through accredited breeders, which means that if you decide to buy a puppy, you should do even more research to ensure that your dog comes from a responsible breeder.
+The growth in demand for famous “designer” mixes means that unscrupulous backyard breeders and puppy farms are taking advantage of this.

 Some useful tips for making sure you are avoiding supporting this cruel, damaging industry include:

-- Make sure that you see the mum with her puppies in a home environment.
-If the owner suggests you meet them in some random location to pass you the puppy, sight unseen, run a mile!
+- Ensure you see the mommy dog with her puppies in a home environment.
+If the owner suggests you meet them in some random location to pass you the puppy, sight unseen, it may be wise to walk away.

-- A good breeder will want to know about you, your family and your lifestyle.
+- A good breeder will want to know about you, your family, and your lifestyle.
 You should not be offended if they ask you questions about these things.
-It is a sign that they want to ensure that their puppies get good homes.
+It signifies that they want to ensure their puppies get good homes.

 - Can the breeder provide a veterinary reference?
 Has the vet checked the mum and her pups?

-If you are looking for a confident, companionable, intelligent, medium-sized dog that has moderate exercise requirements, then the Shiba Inu Corgi Mix could be the right pup.
+If you are looking for a confident, companionable, intelligent, medium-sized dog with moderate exercise requirements, then the Shiba Inu Corgi mix could be the right pup.
 They are strong-willed and may need additional training in recall and guarding.
 The Corgi Inu may need to be the only dog in the household, but this pup makes an unforgettable companion.